khanfarr/visual-data-project-1/README.md

 ## Challenges and Future Work
 ### Challenges
-- Getting all charts and controls to fit on one page took much more iteration than I expected.
-I kept changing spacing, panel sizes, and text until it finally felt usable instead of cramped.
-- I found country matching messier than it looked at first.
-Even with ISO-3 codes, I still had to add normalized-name fallbacks for cases that did not line up cleanly.
-- I ran into a few frustrating linked-brushing bugs where one view would update but another would lag or reset unexpectedly.
-I had to revisit shared state and redraw order several times.
-- Choosing a color scale took me a lot of trial and error.
-Some options looked nice but made differences hard to read, so I prioritized clarity and accessibility over aesthetics.
-- I was surprised by how sensitive the legend was: tiny changes to gradient stops, domain limits, and labels could make the map feel either accurate or misleading.
-- Missing GDP values created edge cases in both rendering and tooltips, so I added explicit null handling to keep interactions from breaking.
+- Fitting all visualizations and controls into one single-page view was harder than I expected.
+I wanted everything visible without scrolling, but still readable and balanced, so I had to iterate on spacing and sizing a lot.
+- Matching country rows to map features took extra care (ISO-3 first, normalized name fallback).
+- Keeping linked brushing stable across multiple charts required careful shared state and redraw logic.
+- Finding the right color scale took trial and error, especially when trying to keep the map readable and accessible across different metrics.
+- Tuning the map legend gradient bar was also unexpectedly tricky.
+Small adjustments to the gradient stops, labels, and range mapping made a big difference in how accurate and clear the color encoding felt.
+- Missing GDP values needed clean handling so tooltips and map coloring did not break.

 ### Future work
-- Add map brushing/lasso so users can filter geographically.
 - Add richer time analysis (animation or selected-country trend lines).
 - Add regional filters and lightweight annotation/storytelling mode.
-- Build a true origin-destination connection map interaction.
+- Build a true origin-destination connection spider map type of interaction.
 I originally wanted users to hover one country and highlight exactly where students come from or go to, but my current OWID inputs only provide one aggregated inbound % and outbound % per country-year.
 To make that interaction real, I would source bilateral flow data (origin, destination, year, count), reshape it into country-pair links, and then connect a hover action to highlighted route lines and partner-country tooltips.

 ## AI and Collaboration
 I used AI tools for debugging, code cleanup, and documentation drafting.
 I also used autocomplete often for repetitive code, and discussed my data and different design/analysis options with it while deciding next steps.

-I still reviewed and integrated everything manually, and all final implementation decisions were mine.
+I still reviewed and integrated those parts manually, and all final implementation decisions were mine.

 ## Demo Video